tdwg/bdq/tg2/_review/docs/supplement/index.md

 **Proven by implementation, validated with data**.
 We repeatedly found that an initial phrasing of the specification of a test did not survive implementation, and subsequent phrasings did not survive exposure to multiple test values.
 Test specifications written without implementation and without validation against data from the wild often hide hidden assumptions, missing elements of logic, and incorrect assumptions about how a test implementation might behave.
 Actually producing a test implementation, and testing the implementation against input data values and expected response values (with cases provided by more than one person) have proved essential for test specification development.

 **Conflicts between these principles can be expected**.
 For example, [AMENDMENT_GEODETICDATUM_ASSUMEDDEFAULT](https://rc.tdwg.org/bdqcore/7498ca76-c4d4-42e2-8103-acacccbdffa7) and its related validation proved difficult to develop, with conflicts between simplicity and the power of the test, and conflicts between the guidance in the non-normative Darwin Core Notes/Comments for the term and best practices.
 Requirements for data quality arising from spatial analysis impose an expectation that dwc:geodeticDatum be explicit about what is being said about the associated dwc:decimalLatitude and dwc:decimalLongitude values, with this best being expressed as EPSG code in the form Authority:Number (e.g., EPSG:4326), while much of the data in the wild is in the form of less explicit text strings (e.g., WGS84), thus these tests are aspirational in seeking to drive the community to best (explicit) practices.
 A simple validation could ask if dwc:geodeticDatum matches any EPSG code in the form Authority:Number, but the definition of dwc:geodeticDatum explicitly limits values to those that represent the Coordinate Reference System for the geographic coordinate expressed by dwc:decimalLatitude and dwc:decimalLongitude, or a datum or ellipsoid appropriate for such.
 This means only a subset of EPSG codes have quality, adding complexity to the test definition and implementation (with the GBIF vocabulary for Geodetic Datum not helping as it does not assert the authority for the numeric values (with both ESRI and EPSG authorities in use by consumers of spatial data), and it does not provide a means to identify which values are appropriate for dwc:geodeticDatum, given the limitations of the definition to geographic coordinate reference systems).
-Furthermore, the georeference best practice guide (Chapman and Wieczorek 2020), specifies the use of "not recorded" for unknown values (under specified conditions), while the Notes/Comments on dwc:geodeticDatum recommend the use of "unknown", here we support the best practice guide, but need to include the explicit value "not recorded" as valid for dwc:geodeticDatum, as well as a specified subset of EPSG codes.
+Furthermore, the [Georeferencing Best Practices](https://docs.gbif.org/georeferencing-best-practices/1.0/en/) guide (Chapman and Wieczorek 2020), specifies the use of "not recorded" for unknown values (under specified conditions), while the Notes/Comments on dwc:geodeticDatum recommend the use of "unknown", here we support the best practice guide, but need to include the explicit value "not recorded" as valid for dwc:geodeticDatum, as well as a specified subset of EPSG codes.
 Thus, each test specification must be "as simple as possible", with tradeoffs from other principles likely increasing the minimum complexity.

 #### 3.11.3 Consistent behaviors